atedeg/mdm/docs/_docs/client-orders.md

 After an order is received it has to be priced: a priced order has the same structure of an incoming order but each order line also specifies the total price.
-It is computed by multiplying the ordered quantity and the product's price (which is taken from a price list); in addition, it may also be reduced by specific discounts offered to the client for that product.
+It is computed by multiplying the ordered quantity and the product's price (which is taken from a price list).
 The priced order also specifies the total price which is obtained from the sum of the lines' prices.

 After the order is priced it considered in progress, and it is the operator's job